I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 Ms. Price asked, "Someone stole your clothes out of your locker?"

-"Mrs. Zeff!" a male voice said.
+"Mrs. Zeff!" he said in a cautioning tone.
 "Would you please lower your voice?
-What is going on here?
-No, I take that back.
+And someone tell me: what on earth is going on out here?
+No, please don't answer; I take that back.
 I heard everything from my office, and I don't want to hear it again.
 You, young lady, what is your name?"

 I opened my mouth, but nothing came out.
 Which name should I say?
-Ms. Price came to the rescue.
+Before I could decide, Ms. Price came to the rescue.
 "Her name is Marcie Donner, Mr. Bryant.
 She's an add.
 A ninth grader."

 "First of all, your clothes," he said.
 "Is there anyone at home who could bring you something more appropriate to wear?"